 8. Future trends worth betting on

-Brands are already using AI to match with creators more efficiently, but the real shift is in fraud detection.
-Expect more platforms to use machine learning to spot fake followers, suspicious engagement, and off-brand behavior before campaigns go live.
+Did you know that brands are already using AI to match with creators more efficiently?
+The real shift is in fraud detection.
+More and more platforms will use machine learning to spot fake followers, suspicious engagement, and off-brand behavior before campaigns go live.
 For now, you can use our engagement rate calculator.

 It might sound futuristic, but CGI creators like Lil Miquela are landing real brand deals.
 These “non-human” influencers are controlled by teams, follow brand scripts precisely, and never miss a posting deadline.
 Weird?
 Maybe.
 But brands love the control and consistency.